pau1a/Transcrypt/PDS.md

 Rules:

 * Tokens cannot be created ad hoc; new levels require a PDS amendment.
-* Marketing uses far fewer elevation points (mostly 0 and 1).
+* Essentials uses elevation strictly for interactional hierarchy, with modals representing the structural apex.
-* Essentials uses all, with modals representing the structural apex.
+* Marketing may use elevation 0–3 for expressive visual hierarchy but not for functional overlays.
 * No token alters colour or shadow softness — all shadows are minimal, crisp, and neutral.

 Shadows (for elevation indication):